conservancy/npo-ledger-cli/npo-ledger-cli-tutorial.md

   reimburse (e.g., an expense report, requesting for reimbursement of travel expenses).

+#### Statement Tag

+The `Statement:` tag refers to any sort of written statement received from an external party (or even perhaps generated internally) that provides document, insight, or other information about the transaction.
+The value of the `Statement:` tag is always a valid pathname in the repository to the document.

+Some examples of appropriate uses of the `Statement:` tag are:

+* bank statements, as received from the banking institution.

+* written reports of travel.

+* blog posts made by a contractor documenting their work.

+* written organizational policies about the expense.

+* just about anything that is clearly not an [invoice](invoice-tag) nor a [receipt](receipt-tag), but definitely is valid backup documentation for the transaction.

 ### Expense Account Documentation

 Each Expense account entries need to be tagged with an `Invoice`, `Receipt`,